 APA has invested more than $1 billion to power North-West Queensland.
 Our assets, such as the Diamantina Power Station, with over 300-megawatts of gas capacity, and the 100-megawatt Dugald River Solar Farm, are working together to supply the regions energy.

-And this is just the beginning of what we hope to deliver in this community.
+And this is just the beginning of what we hope to deliver for the Mount Isa region.

 New local investment in renewables projects, firmed by APA’s existing gas fired power station, will support the North West Minerals Province with lower emissions, reliable and cost-effective energy and deliver employment and broader economic benefits.